apple1417/bl-sdk-mods/ScalingAdjuster/Readme.md

 ## Changelog

+### Scaling Adjuster v1.6
+Updated to use some of the new features from SDK version 0.7.8.
+Most notably, the enabled state is now saved over game launches.

 ### Scaling Adjuster v1.5
 Fixed that saved custom scaling would be applied with 100x the effect when you just enabled the mod, without changing the value.